Current CNERG Projects

 Other Collaborators:

-- Prof. Emeritus Carl Sovinec (University of Wisconsin-Madison)
+- Prof. Emeritus Carl Sovinec (University of Wisconsin-Madison, Department of Nuclear Engineering & Engineering Physics)

 - Connor Moreno, Aaron Bader, Paul Wilson, "ParaStell: parametric modeling and neutronics support for stellarator fusion power plants", (2024-04-04)